 A bank can act as an intermediary between the exporter and the importer.
-In our example, the American importer would send the $50 million to the bank when the deal is agreed upon.
-The bank will then send a post-dated check to the Chinese exporter that becomes payable on the day the TVs are delivered.
-The Chinese exporter can either wait until the TVs are delivered, or can sell the check in the market at a slight discount to the $50 million.
-By doing so, they can gain access to the money earlier than the delivery date.
+In this example, the American importer sends the $50 million to the bank when the deal is agreed upon.
+The bank then issues a post-dated check to the Chinese exporter that becomes payable on the day the TVs are delivered.
+The exporter can either:

-The post-dated check that the exporter has the option of selling in the market is a banker’s acceptance.
-Banker’s acceptances are short-term investments that investors utilize to make a quick, generally safe return.
-They are considered money markets because of their short-term nature.
+The post-dated check that the exporter can sell in the market is the banker’s acceptance.
+Banker’s acceptances are short-term investments that investors use to earn a quick, generally safe return.
+They’re considered money markets because of their short-term nature.
 To avoid SEC registration, banker’s acceptances are always issued with 270 days or less until maturity.

 Sign up for free to take 1 quiz question on this topic